2006 FIBA World Championship for Women

-The 2006 FIBA World Championship for Women took place in Brazil from September 12 to September 23, 2006.
+The 2006 FIBA World Championship for Women was the 15th edition of the FIBA Women's World Championship.
+It took place in Brazil from September 12 to September 23, 2006.
 It was co-organised by the International Basketball Federation (FIBA) and Confederação Brasileira de Basketball, the Brazilian national federation.

 Sixteen national teams competed for the championship.
 Australia came away with the gold medal by beating Russia 91–74.
 As of 2025 the USA's semi-final loss to Russia remains their last defeat when fielding professional players.